felipenoris/Mongoc.jl/README.md

 [docs-stable-img]: https://img.shields.io/badge/docs-stable-blue.svg
 [docs-stable-url]: https://felipenoris.github.io/Mongoc.jl/stable

-MongoDB driver for the Julia Language.
+**Mongoc.jl** is a [MongoDB](https://www.mongodb.com/) driver for the Julia Language.

-This is a thin wrapper around [libmongoc](http://mongoc.org/), the official client library for C applications.
+It is implemented as a thin wrapper around [libmongoc](http://mongoc.org/), the official client library for C applications.

+Given that [BSON](http://bsonspec.org/) is the document format for MongoDB, this package also implements a wrapper around [libbson](http://mongoc.org/libbson/current/index.html), which provides a way to create and manipulate BSON documents.

 ## Requirements

-* MongoDB 3.0 or newer
+* MongoDB 3.0 or newer.

 * Julia versions v0.6, v0.7 or v1.0.